 (If the dead be a woman, let him say: This is Thy handmaiden and the daughter of Thy handmaiden, etc. …)

-Prayer for the Dead.
+Prayer for the Dead

 All over the world, in all societies outside of those in big cities and among the ultra-sophisticated and spiritually inert, death is the most important ceremony of a man’s entire life.
 Neither puberty, marriage, birth or anything else celebrated by people together compares with the importance of the ceremonies and customs associated with death—the supreme event—when a man goes all alone out into an unknown world, a new life.
 None of the existing world religions, philosophies or cults have the concepts about death we Bahá’ís have received from Baha’u’llah’s teachings and as much illumination on the nature of the next world as we have in the Bahá’í writings.
 To talk about these things—death and the life after death—I have found is a wonderful way to teach people; there is a hunger in men’s hearts, particularly in this troubled, threatened world of today, to know what death means and what they may hope comes after it.
 We Bahá’ís have the most assured and detailed answers to these questions that any people so far have received from God; now is the time to share them.